codepoke/util-xtend-gdx/README.md

 * Class[] extensionTargets; the target classes for which the extension methods should be created.
 * Class[] unwrapped; the types for which single parameter constructors exist in the targets which we want to unwrap.
 * String[] excludeList; the parts of the name in the type which should be removed from the method name.
-* String extensionCode; the code which should be executed after the instance is created, and the instance is returned.
+* String extensionCode; the code which should be executed after the instance is created, and before the instance is returned.

 ### What?!